 If you are in the manufacturing industry, you know that competition can be fierce.
-Some manufacturers are capitalizing on social media while others are utilizing paid ad campaigns, but what should you invest your time and resources in?
+Some manufacturers are capitalizing on social media while others are utilizing paid ad campaigns.
+But how should you invest your time and resources?
 Is one form of marketing more powerful than another?

-Whether you are new to the marketing realm or you have been running various marketing campaigns for your manufacturing business for a while now, this marketing guide is the guide for you.
+Whether you’re new to the marketing realm or you’ve been running various marketing campaigns for your manufacturing business for a while now, this is the guide for you.

-What exactly is inbound marketing?
-And, how is it different from other types of marketing?
-Here is what you need to know.
+But what exactly is inbound marketing?
+How is it different from other types of marketing?
+Here’s what you need to know.

 Example of Manufacturing Inbound Marketing

 Here is an example of inbound marketing at work in the manufacturing industry.

 Let’s say a potential customer needs help understanding the differences between cotton and polyester fabric because they are trying to start a clothing line.
 They may have several questions about the two fabrics including: